sukriti-kuila/ScalerEvalBot/README.md

      ```bash
      pip install -r requirements.txt
      ```
+**Create the .env file**
+   - Before you can run the project locally, you need to set up a .env file to store sensitive information like API keys and other configuration variables.
+Follow these steps to create and populate the .env file:

+   - Create a file named .env in the root directory of your project.
+Open the .env file in a text editor and add the following lines, replacing the placeholders with your actual API keys and configuration information:
+     ```
+     DISCORD_BOT_TOKEN=your_discord_bot_token
+     DB_URI_STRING=your_database_uri
+     TATSU_API_TOKEN=your_tatsu_api_token
+      ```

 **Run The Project**
    - You can now run the project locally as you normally would.
 Use the appropriate command to execute your project.
 For example, if your project's entry point is a Python script, you can run it using: